vidarmehr/ChIPWig-v2/README.md

 -b
 decompresses a whole file that has been compressed by encoding block-by-block.

  Note: The input file must be a block-wise compressed ChIP-seq file.
-If the file has been compressed in a standard mode, please use the first command to decompress the file.
+If the file has been compressed in a standard mode, please use the first command, which is  wig2chipwig [InputFile] [OutputFile], to decompress the file.

 -s [ChrmName (e.g. chr1)] [Query Start (integer)] [Query End (integer)]
 	subsequence query

-Note: The output of this command is 3 files:
+Note: Ths command provides three output files:

 1. Outputfile which contains the information of chromosome ChrName for locations between Query Start and Query End.